Right of conquest

-The right of conquest was historically a right of ownership to land after immediate possession via force of arms.
-It was recognized as a principle of international law that gradually deteriorated in significance until its proscription in the aftermath of World War II following the concept of crimes against peace introduced in the Nuremberg Principles.
-The interdiction of territorial conquests was confirmed and broadened by the UN Charter, which provides in article 2, paragraph 4, that "All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the purposes of the United Nations."
-Nations that have resorted to the use of force since the Charter came into effect have typically invoked self-defense or the right of collective defense.
+The right of conquest is a claimed right of ownership to territory acquired through possession by force of arms.
+Once recognized as a principle of international law, the right of conquest gradually lost recognition during the 20th century, particularly in the aftermath of World War II and with the adoption of the Charter of the United Nations, which prohibits the threat or use of force against the territorial integrity or political independence of sovereign states.
+Since the Charter came into effect, states using military force have commonly justified their actions as self-defense or collective defense.

-History and arguments
+History

-Proponents state that the right of conquest acknowledges the status quo, and that denial of the right is meaningless unless one is able and willing to use military force to deny it.
-Further, the right was traditionally accepted because the conquering force, being by definition stronger than any lawfully entitled governance which it may have replaced, was, therefore, more likely to secure peace and stability for the people, and so the right of conquest legitimizes the conqueror towards that end.
+Proponents state that the right of conquest acknowledges the status quo and that denial of the right is meaningless without the use of military force to oppose it.
+The right was traditionally accepted because the conquering force, by definition, was stronger than any lawful government that it replaced.
+The conqueror was more likely to secure peace and stability for the people, which thereby legitimized conquerors working towards that end.

-The completion of colonial conquest of much of the world (see the Scramble for Africa), the devastation of World War I and World War II, and the alignment of both the United States and the Soviet Union with the principle of self-determination led to the abandonment of the right of conquest in formal international law.
-The 1928 Kellogg–Briand Pact, the post-1945 Nuremberg and Tokyo Trials, the UN Charter, and the UN role in decolonization saw the progressive dismantling of this principle.
-The UN Charter's guarantees the "territorial integrity" of member states, but enforcement difficulties in the 21st century lead to a contentious debate on possible re-emergence of the right of conquest as international law.
+The completion of the period of New Imperialism, the devastation of World War I and World War II, and the alignment of both the United States and the Soviet Union with the principle of self-determination led to the abandonment of the right of conquest in formal international law.
+The 1928 Kellogg–Briand Pact, the post-1945 Nuremberg and Tokyo Trials, the UN Charter, and the UN's role in decolonization contributed to the progressive dismantling of this principle.
+The UN Charter guarantees the "territorial integrity" of member states, but enforcement difficulties in the 21st century have led to contentious debate over the possible re-emergence of the right of conquest in international law.